 Canadiens Splits and Trends

-- The Canadiens have a 30-27-6 record this season and are 9-6-15 in matchups that have required overtime.
+- The Canadiens have a 30-27-6 record this season and are 9-6-15 in matchups that have needed overtime.

-- In seven games this season when the Canadiens finished a game with just one goal, they earned a total of five points (2-4-1).
+- Across the seven games this season the Canadiens ended with only one goal, they have earned five points.

-- Montreal has earned seven points (2-9-3 record) this season when scoring two goals .
+- Montreal has earned seven points (2-9-3 record) this season when scoring a pair of goals .

-- The Canadiens have scored more than two goals in 38 games, earning 54 points from those contests.
+- The Canadiens have scored at least three goals in 38 games, earning 54 points from those contests.

-- Montreal has scored a lone power-play goal in 27 games this season and has recorded 31 points from those matchups.
+- Montreal has scored a lone power-play goal in 27 games this season and has registered 31 points from those matchups.

-- The Canadiens have been outshot by opponents in 37 games, going 15-16-6 to register 36 points.
+- The Canadiens have been outshot by opponents 37 times this season, and earned 36 points in those games.

 Looking for NHL tickets?
 Head to StubHub today and see your team live.